apache/arrow/docs/source/cpp/env_vars.rst

       ``ARROW_SIMD_LEVEL=SSE4_2`` by default.
 The compiler may generate SSE4.2 instructions from any C/C++ source code.
 On legacy x86 platforms which do not support SSE4.2, an Arrow binary may fail with SIGILL (Illegal Instruction).
-In this case, one must rebuild Arrow and PyArrow from scratch by setting the CMake configuration variable ``ARROW_SIMD_LEVEL=NONE``.
+In this case, one must rebuild Arrow from scratch by setting the CMake configuration variable ``ARROW_SIMD_LEVEL=NONE``.